enso-org/enso/doc/design/type-system/types.md

 - `Coercible` is represented as an interface to allow users to parametrise their functions on the availability of a coercion between two types.

-# Principles for Luna's Type System
+# Principles for Enso's Type System

-- Types in Luna are functions on sets (constructors included), and are based on the theory of rows described in the "Abstracting Extensible Data Types" paper.
+- Types in Enso are functions on sets (constructors included), and are based on the theory of rows described in the "Abstracting Extensible Data Types" paper.

 - All interface definitions must resolve to a 1:1 mapping between resolution